jamesBariuad/odin-tictactoe/README.md

-a tictactoe game made using js and minimax algorithm for the ai
+a tictactoe game made using js utilized the use of modules and factories for variables and function scopes